agrawal-priyank/machine-learning-case-studies/README.md

-## Machine Learning: Case Studies
+## Machine Learning Case Studies

 ### Description
-#### Clustering and Similarity:
+#### Document Retrieval using Clustering and Similarity:
-1. Implemented k nearest neighbors (KNN) for document retrieval of similar documents.
+* Used the k nearest neighbors algorithm for document retrieval of similar documents.
-2. Calculated similarity using tf-idf for every document present in the corpus and the distance between two documents using cosine distance.
+* Calculated similarity using tf-idf for every document present in the corpus and the distance between two documents using cosine distance.
-3. Performed document retrieval using these distances and queries such as top 5 documents closest to any given document.
+* Performed queries such as top 5 documents closest to the given document.

-#### Deep Learning:
+#### Image Retrieval using Transfer and Deep Learning:
-1. Implemented transfer learning to extract the deep features of the imagenet model and trained the KNN model with these extracted deep features.
+* Used transfer learning technique to extract the deep features of the image-net model and trained a k nearest neighbors model with these extracted deep features.
-2. Performed image retrieval by calculating the distance between any two images using the trained model.
+* Performed image retrieval by calculating the distance between any two images using the trained model.

-#### Personalized Song Recommender System:
+#### Personalized Song Recommender using Item Similarity:
-1. Implemented simple popularity based recommender model based on total times each song has been played and personalized song recommender model and concluded the latter model to be more accurate.
+* Created a simple popularity based recommender based on total times each song has been played and personalized song recommender and concluded the latter to be more accurate.
-2. Performed analysis to find most recommended song, similar songs and recommend each user with a different list of songs based on the past history of songs the user has listened.
+* Performed analysis to find most recommended song, similar songs, and recommended each user with a different list of songs based on the past history of songs the user has listened to.

 ### Code
 1. [Clustering & Similarity - Document Retrieval](https://github.com/agrawal-priyank/machine-learning-case-studies/tree/master/clustering-similarity-document-retrieval)